AlchemistSimulator/Alchemist/alchemist/src/orchid/resources/wiki/usage/yaml.md

 ### Free variables

 Free variables define a set of values and a default.
-The value set is used to define the batch matrix, i.e., if the variable is selected for a batch, all its value are included in the cartesian product that determines which simulations are to be executed.
+Their main scope is enabling Alchemist to run a set of simulations with different parameters (values of variables) without the need to duplicate the simulation code.
+When used in this mode (called "batch mode"), Alchemist by default produces the cartesian product of all the variables values' selected for the batch, and runs a simulation for each combination.
-If the simulation is not executed as batch, then the default value is used
+If the simulation is not executed as batch, then the default value is used.

 #### Linear variables